 I loathe my very life; therefore, I will give free rein to my complaint and speak out in the bitterness of my soul~ Job 10:1 NIV

-This is because bitterness is a byproduct of living in a fallen world.
-All people are sinners (Romans 3:23, Romans 5:12-14).
-Sinners universally have a tough time seeing their own faults and issues.
-They also have a tough time seeing the effect their faults and issues have on those around them.
-Because most people, even most redeemed people are really just clueless bumblers.
+Bitterness is simply a byproduct of living in a fallen world.
+We are all sinners (Romans 3:23, Romans 5:12-14).
+Sinners universally have a tough time seeing their own faults and problems.
+They also have a tough time seeing the effect their faults and problems have on others.
+Because most people, even most Christians are really just clueless bumblers.
 People hurt others, sometimes without even realizing they are doing it.
 There are evil people who hurt others intentionally simply because they like hurting people, but in my experience those people are fairly rare.
 Most folks just stumble around blindly, not realizing how much suffering they are generating with their actions.

 I have done my time in the pit of bitterness.
 Thanks to God’s mercy I came out of it with my faith, sanity and love for humanity firmly intact.
 Through the process of getting free I learned a thing or two about this rather painful subject.
-Following are four things every Christian should understand about the sin of bitterness:
+Including:

 Bitterness feels awesome-

-Most people only become bitter over legitimate hurts or injustices (Luke 17:1).
-Only a very few excessively sensitive souls become really bitter over stuff that wasn’t a big deal in the first place.
-As a result, when we wallow around in bitterness it feels AWESOME, at least at first.
-Alcohol and bitterness have some things in common.
+Only a very few excessively sensitive souls become really bitter over stuff that wasn’t a big deal in the first place (Luke 17:1).
+As a result, when we wallow around in bitterness it feels AWESOME, at first.
+Alcohol and bitterness have some weird things in common.
 Alcohol is a slow-acting poison.
-As we drink the poison begins to work we feel euphoric and awesome at first.
-However, if we drink too much for too long our choice to indulge can end in sickness, liver failure, brain damage and sometimes even death.
+As we indulge the poison begins to work we feel euphoric and awesome at first.
+However, if we drink too much for too long that choice can end in sickness, liver failure, brain damage and sometimes even death.
 Bitterness acts on our spirits in much the same way alcohol acts on our bodies.
-Because bitterness is usually the result of a valid hurt, nursing feelings of bitterness is emotionally satisfying and it feels great at least in the beginning.
+Because bitterness is almost always the result of a valid hurt, nursing feelings of bitterness is emotionally satisfying and feels great, least in the beginning.
 However, if we do not get a firm handle on our bitter feelings the choice to indulge them inevitably ends in the spiritual equivalent of acute alcohol poisoning or liver failure.
 Every analogy breaks down at some point and it is true of this one as well.
 The biggest difference between alcohol and bitterness is that a little bit of bitterness is never okay and there are no known benefits to bitterness.
 No one can indulge in a bitter spirit and walk away unscathed because bitterness is far more addictive and damaging than alcohol could ever be.

 Prevention is the best medicine for bitterness–